seaweediman/tp/docs/team/seaweediman.md

 * Added the documentation for the following features: `remark_c`, `add_p`, `delete_i`, `unassign`.

 **Contributions to the DG**
-* Added a section for add features which provides an overview of the implementation of all the add features, such as `add_c`, `add_p` and `add_i`.
+* Added a section for add features which provides an overview of the implementation of all the add commands.
 The section also includes a UML diagram for the sequence diagram of the add position command `add_p`.
 Refer to [PR #259](https://github.com/AY2122S1-CS2103T-W13-1/tp/pull/259)
 * Updated class diagram for Model, Logic and UI Component.
 Refer to [PR #281](https://github.com/AY2122S1-CS2103T-W13-1/tp/pull/281) and [PR #301](https://github.com/AY2122S1-CS2103T-W13-1/tp/pull/301) for more details.